-15. New Zion -According to the 1870 Scott County Census, the African American village of Briar Hill was populated by 165 former slaves with fifty others living on and owing farms nearby.
-According to a deed in the Scott County Courthouse, former slaves Primus Keene and Calvin Hamilton purchased twenty-three acres of land on November 23, 1872, from a prominent white hemp grower and livestock farmer for a total of $2,172.68.
-Mr. Hamilton brought the southern sixteen acres for $1,345.68, and Keene brought the adjoining acres for $827.00.
-Both men sold lots to other former slaves, forming the village of Briar Hill which was later named New Zion.
+15. New Zion - According to the 1870 Scott County Census, the African American village of Briar Hill was populated by 165 former enslaved people with fifty others living on and owning farms nearby.
+According to a deed in the Scott County Courthouse, former enslaved Primus Keene and Calvin Hamilton purchased 23 acres of land on November 23, 1872 from a prominent white hemp grower and livestock farmer for a total of $2,172.68.
+Mr. Hamilton brought the southern 16 acres for $1,345.68, and Keene brought the adjoining acres for $827.00.
+Both men sold lots to other former enslaved people, forming the village of Briar Hill (later named New Zion).
 Through oral histories, it is believed that the village was settled as early as 1868.
-Hamilton sold lots to residents for the building of homes and Keene donated part of his purchase to the village for construction of a well, church, lodge, and a school.
+Hamilton sold lots to residents for the building of homes, and Keene donated part of his purchase to the village for construction of a well, church, lodge, and school.
 New Zion is located on Newtown Pike on the Scott/Fayette County line.

-16. Pea Ridge - One of the oldest families in the Watkinsville and Pea Ridge area was Isaac Boots.
-He brought about ten acres of land across from Coghill General Store on the corner of Pea Ridge and Woodlake Road.
-He was a carpenter, farmer, hunter, and fisherman.
-He built his home and outbuildings, tilled his land, and raised his food, including an orchard of various fruit trees.
-Isaac was a tall cooper-colored man who wore his hair in two long braids and was very independent.
+16. Pea Ridge - One of the oldest families in the Watkinsville and Pea Ridge area was Isaac Boots'.
+He bought about ten acres of land across from Coghill General Store on the corner of Pea Ridge and Woodlake Road.
+Boots was a carpenter, farmer, hunter, and fisherman.
+He built his own home and outbuildings, tilled his land, and raised his food, including an orchard of various fruit trees.
+Isaac was a tall copper-colored man who wore his hair in two long braids and was very independent.
 Some would have considered him eccentric; he didn’t believe in borrowing or lending. --Josephine Bell

 17. Pension - Located near Clabberbottom.
 According to one of the elders, Pension got its name because everyone who lived there received a pension check.

-18. Stonetown - In the late 1700s, slaves were brought to the area with their masters as part of a ‘traveling church’ from Virginia.
-In 1877 many of the former slaves moved west to newly settled Nicodemus, Kansas.
-The former slaves that remained in this area purchased land forming the village of Stonetown.
-The village had it’s own school and two churches.
+18. Stonetown - In the late 1700s, enslaved people were brought to the area with their holders as part of a ‘traveling church’ from Virginia.
+In 1877 many of the former enslaved moved west to newly settled Nicodemus, KS.
+The former enslaved people who remained in this area purchased land that formed the village of Stonetown.
+The village had its own school and two churches.

-19. Watkinsville -Shortly after the Civil War, Lee Watkins sold thirty-five acres of land to Black people.
+19. Watkinsville -Shortly after the Civil War, Lee Watkins sold 35 acres of land to Black people.
 The land was three miles west of Stamping Ground on Woodlake Pike near the Franklin County line.
 The Black people named the village Watkinsville.
-About 1878, Rev. Isaac Coleman, a native of the village, and Rev. Robert Martin of First Baptist Church of Frankfort, organized the Watkinsville Baptist Church. --Josephine Bell
+About 1878 Rev. Isaac Coleman, a native of the village, and Rev. Robert Martin of First Baptist Church of Frankfort organized the Watkinsville Baptist Church. --Josephine Bell

-To find additional information about the people, schools, churches, and other activities in the communities listed above, search the Kentucky newspapers in the following databases.
+To find additional information about the people, schools, churches, and other activities in the communities listed above, search Kentucky newspapers in the following databases and locations: